 As a convention that focuses heavily on our attendees, we have been working hard to make Sakura-Con 2023 the safest event for everyone.
 Our safety precautions are an ongoing conversation involving our venue, local guidance, and the conditions of the pandemic.
 Our requirements are subject to change up until the convention.

 - All attendees age 5 and over must either provide proof of COVID-19 vaccination, or proof of a laboratory-issued negative test no more than 72 hours old at the time of Registration badge pickup.

-- Vaccination cards and negative test results should match the ID.
+- Vaccination cards and laboratory-issued negative test results must match the government-issued photo ID.

 - All attendees age 2 and over must wear facial coverings in convention space, except in designated eating areas while eating or drinking.

 - Facial coverings must completely cover the nose and mouth and must attach to the head with a strap.
 Facial coverings that are not allowed include (but are not limited to): any masks with an exhalation valve, bandanas, mesh materials, masks with excessive holes or damage, face shields without a mask, and neck gaiters.

 - Facial coverings must be visible.
 Attendees may not wear a costume such as a head covering that prevents anyone from seeing that the facial covering requirement is being followed.